srdjan/react-multistep/README.md

 <Multistep activeStep={1} showNavigation={true} steps={steps}/>
 ```

-or, inline (to suport) child form disabling moving to the next step if form validation is not passing:
+or, inline (to suport disabling moving to the next step if form validation is not passing):

 ```javascript
 <Multistep activeStep={1} showNavigation={true}>